dnmfarrell/berrybrew/doc/berrybrew.md

 View, set or revert `.pl` file association on the system.

+Note that you can use `assoc` as a short hand alias for `associate`.

 ##### associate options

     set     - Allow berrybrew to manage the association